 Ernie thought for a moment about Theo’s explanation.
 “I know, I know you’re right Theo, you always are…” he went on.

 “…Well there you go,” Theo said, not realising Ernie hadn’t finished speaking…

-“…Norman was certainly too heavy for me to carry over my head,” Ernie went on, “especially after he’d had a plate of his meatballs.
+“…Norman was certainly too heavy for me to carry,” Ernie went on, “especially after he’d had a plate of his meatballs.
 Anyway, it all had a happy ending.
 My human took him to Ikea and he’s got a good job in their café and a bed in the home furnishing department.””

 Theo thought it best to change the subject.